 Listing 13-20: Defining the Counter struct and a new function that creates instances of Counter with an initial value of 0 for count

 The Counter struct has one field named count.
-This field holds a u32 value that will keep track of where we are in the process of iterating from 1 to 5.
+This holds a u32 value that will keep track of where we are in the process of iterating from 1 to 5.
 The count field is private since we want the implementation of Counter to manage its value.
-The new function enforces the behavior we want of always starting new instances with a value of 0 in the count field.
+The new function enforces the behavior of always starting new instances with a value of 0 in the count field.

-Next, we’re going to implement the Iterator trait for our Counter type by defining the body of the next method to specify what we want to happen when this iterator is used, as shown in Listing 13-21:
+Next, we’re going to implement the Iterator trait for our Counter type by defining the body of the next method, to specify what we want to happen when this iterator is used, as shown in Listing 13-21:

 Filename: src/lib.rs